 Switch Today Without Losing Service

-Switching electricity suppliers can be one of the fastest ways to lower your electric bill without any impact on your service.
-Thanks to deregulation and reliable utility infrastructure, you can make the change with no downtime and no stress.
+Switching electricity suppliers can be one of the fastest ways to lower your electric bill without affecting your service.
+Thanks to deregulation and reliable utility infrastructure, you can make the change with no downtime, no hidden fees, and no stress.

-Whether you’re searching for renewable energy options, better contract terms, or just a cheaper fixed price, making the switch is as simple as reviewing your current plan, shopping for new options, and enrolling.
-And with services like Utilities Now, the process becomes even easier, delivering long-term savings and reliable service you can count on.
+Whether you’re searching for renewable energy options, better contract terms, or just a lower fixed price, making the switch is as simple as reviewing your current plan, shopping for new options, and enrolling.
+With services like Utilities Now, the process becomes even easier, delivering the best deals with long-term savings and reliable service you can count on.

-Changing energy suppliers is straightforward, but here are answers to common questions to help you feel even more confident in the process.
+Changing retail electricity providers is straightforward, but here are answers to common questions to help you feel even more confident in the process.

 Will I lose power when switching electricity providers?

-No, you will not lose power when switching electricity providers.
+No, you will not lose power when you switch electric companies.
 The lights stay on throughout the change.
 Your local utility still delivers the electricity through the existing infrastructure.
 The switch happens behind the scenes, without disrupting your power.

 What happens after I enroll with a new provider?